Pocket for Android Quick Start Guide

 This guide explains how to get the most out of Pocket.
 It’s great for newcomers who are just getting started, as well as seasoned Pocket users who want to get more out of the service.

 Getting Set Up

-Pocket can be found in the Google Play Store and Amazon Appstore as a free download.
+Pocket can be found in the Google Play Store and on our website as a free download.
 Once the app installed on your device, you can create a new account or log in if you already have one.

-Don’t forget to set up Pocket on your other devices and computers as well, and make sure you’re using the same account everywhere.
+Don’t forget to set up Pocket on your computer as well and make sure you’re using the same account everywhere.
 This way, Pocket will work seamlessly across your devices so you can always access the same information.

 Saving to Pocket